-This community-wide conversation takes place in a single day, Thursday, October 1, 2020.
-If October 1 doesn’t work for you, pick a neighboring date to host your conversation.
+This community-wide conversation takes place on a single day, Thursday, October 14, 2021.
+If October 14 doesn’t work for you, pick a neighboring date to host your conversation.

-It will happen (virtually) across our community, hosted by different individuals and organizations.
-Each Table Talk host chooses their virtual platform — Zoom, FaceTime, Google Hangout, Microsoft Teams, House party app, or any other virtual tool — and decides what time the conversation takes place.
+It will happen in-person and virtually across our community, hosted by different individuals and organizations.
+Each Table Talk host chooses their in-person or virtual location (Zoom, FaceTime, Google Hangout, Microsoft Teams, House party app, or any other virtual tool) and decides what time the conversation takes place.

 Table Hosts are not compensated for Table Talk, and there is no cost to be a host or participant.

-Table Talk participants will complete a survey to share what was discussed during their conversation.
+Table Talk participants complete a survey to share what was discussed during their conversation and their personal feedback.
 Once the surveys are completed and processed to identify the ideas, information and priorities that emerged from the conversations, we will share a report with all Table Talk participants, as well as our entire community.
 Central Florida Foundation will also make micro-grants available to neighborhoods, or communities that are ready to act on their ideas and propose a plan.

 Central Florida Foundation awarded a microgrant to Mesa de Cocina/The Kitchen Table, an online collaborative health and nutrition program between The Bros in Convo Initiative and QLatinx, that teaches the community how to prepare healthy and delicious meals on a budget.